The Library at Willesden Green: Brent Museum

 Brent Museum initially opened up in 1977 as The Grange Museum of Community History in Neasden.
 It collects the history of the borough, housing over 10,000 items including artefacts, video and oral history recordings.
 The museum has collections of items that are over thousands of years old but also works with local people to update their collections.
 Many of its collections reflect working and domestic life in Brent.
 The museum has undergone several changes in line with the renovations of The Library.
 It is part of the Heritage Services of Brent.
 The museum moved to its current home in The Library at Willesden Green in 2006 where it was added to the first floor of the library in the old complex.
 Most artefacts in the museum directly correlate to the history of Brent and depends largely on donations and bequests.

 With the redevelopment of the Library, the museum saw further renovations alongside it and was added to the second floor of The Library with updated collections and new interactive educational displays which visitants can interact with and implement other senses too.
-The museum contains a focus on the old Wembley Stadium and a display on the area's short-lived, nineteenth-century Watkin's Tower.
+The museum contains a focus on the old Wembley Stadium, the British Empire Exhibition, and a display on the area's short-lived, nineteenth-century Watkin's Tower.